SumUpAnalytics/nucleus-sdk/README.md

 ## Python SDK Documentation
 The documentation on all available APIs can be found in swagger/sdk/README.md and swagger/sdk/docs after Swagger Code Generator has been run.

+A Guideline for Calibration is available in examples/

 ## Example using Nucleus APIs
 1. Go to the examples directory `cd examples`